brikrey67/http-mvc-intro-rails/README.md

 #### Views

-1. What is this `index.html.erb` file type?
+- What is this `index.html.erb` file type?
-- Does it matter what we name our views folders.
+- Does it matter what we name our views folders?
 Does it matter if it's plural or singular?
 - What is the layouts directory used for?

 <details>